Skip to Content

 French Connection Cocktail Mise en Place

-The first step is to place a large ice ice cube into a lowball glass.
+The first step in this recipe is to place a large ice ice cube into a lowball glass.

 You can use small ice cubes; however, a large cube is the better way to go.
 Not only do large ice cubes displace more liquid which chills cocktails faster, they also melt more slowly.
 Additionally, large ice cubes are très soigné.